dr-lin-xinyan/dr-lin-xinyan.github.io/_pages/about.md

   - /about.html
 ---

 I am an environmental social scientist specializing in ocean equity with **12+ years of experience** spanning academia, philanthropy, and international organizations.
-With a newly completed **PhD in Marine Science and Conservation from Duke University (2024)**, I bring a unique combination of scholarly research expertise and hands-on program management to address complex ocean conservation challenges.
+With a newly completed **PhD in Marine Science and Conservation from Duke University (2024)**, I bring a unique combination of scholarly research expertise and hands-on program management to address complex environmental governance challenges.

-My career encompasses substantial contributions addressing global conservation challenges through multiple lenses.
+My career encompasses substantial contributions addressing global sustainability challenges through multiple lenses.
 I have developed field-building strategies across diverse marine conservation issues while managing multimillion-dollar conservation portfolios for international foundations.
-My approach integrates theoretical frameworks from political ecology, political economy, and science and technology studies to design and implement conservation interventions that prioritize both equity and sustainability.
+My approach integrates theoretical frameworks from political ecology, political economy, and science and technology studies to design and implement governance interventions that prioritize both equity and sustainability.

 ---